knzhou/academic-kickstart/content/home/lectures.md

 +++

 These are the notes I've taken while learning physics.
-They're very compact and don't usually correspond closely with any particular course; instead they're packed full of all the neat things I've found reading books.
+They're quite compact and don't usually correspond closely with any particular course; instead they're packed full of all the neat things I've found reading books.
 Currently they weigh in at 1,900 pages and 750,000 words.

 ### Basics